Table of Contents

 As part of the worship of Sobek, people mummified crocodiles.
 Several excavations of Ancient Egypt have found mummified crocodiles in tombs.
 Animals of all ages and sizes were also sacrificed and offered to Sobek as tributes.
 These offerings could have been either for his protection from crocodiles or for his favor with fertility.

 Below is a list of the editor’s top picks featuring the statue of Sobek.

 Sobek is the offspring of Set or Khnum and Neith.

-Sobek’s consort is Renenutet, the goddess of plenty or Meskhenet.
+Sobek’s consort is Renenutet, the cobra goddess of plenty, Meskhenet, or even Hathor.

 Sobek was the lord of the crocodiles, with some believing he was the creator of order in the universe.